OpenSUTD/ISTD/documents/hop_session/minutes_23_oct_2019.md

 **[Update]** Course will have more advanced content added, with some simpler content being moved to Freshmore (Data-driven World).

-**[Feedback]** Algo homework is too easy, the difficulty gap with the quiz is too big
+**[Feedback]** Algo homework is too easy, the difficulty gap with the quiz is too big.

 **[Response]** Will work with the lecturers mitigate the issue.

 ### Computational Structures (CompStruct)

-**[Feedback]** The workload is way too high for comp struct and it feels like the workload diverges from the learning objectives, especially the Mojo.
+**[Feedback]** The workload is way too high for comp struct and it feels like the workload (such as 1D/Mojo) diverges from the learning objectives.
 Lucid has no proper documentation.
-Lucid is also not a transferrable skill anyway.
+Lucid is also not a transferrable skill.

 **[Response]** Ideally it should be in Verilog, but that would take too long.
 The idea is to practice low level concepts like adders.
 Lucid is more convenient to finish the project within the allocated time.
 Constraint is important as it helps to develop skill sets that can be applied outside.